Table of contents: Troubleshooting the Rear Window… ↓ Speakers in the front door trim ↓ Rear speaker ↓

 7. The ammeter should show 30–50 mA, otherwise the antenna amplifier does not consume current and, therefore, it is faulty – replace it.

-Speakers in front door trim
+Speakers in the front door trim

 1. Remove the front door trim.